Back to Works

 Ruby - an AI product concierge from AppliedMind

-What Ruby did
+What Ruby does

 The feedback loop for product design